taw00/element-rpm/README.md

 ## I just want to install Riot!

 It's easy to install and run Riot.
-Currently built for these platforms...
+Currently built for these platforms (x86\_64 only)...

-* Fedora: versions 28, 29 -- x86_64 only<br />
-  NOTE: I will stop building for any version of an OS that is no longer supported
+_Note: I will stop building for any version of an OS that is itself no longer supported_

+* Fedora: versions 28, 29
-* CentOS (and RHEL): version 7 -- x86\_64 only
+* CentOS (and RHEL): version 7
-* OpenSuse: Tumbleweed ~~and Leap 15.0~~ -- x86\_64 only
+* OpenSuse: Tumbleweed and Leap 15
-  CAVEAT:
-  1. I have not been successful at creating OpenSUSE Leap builds > riot 16.6.
-Help wanted!
-  2. OpenSUSE Tumbleweed builds ... are a struggled to keep current.
-FYI.
 * The test repositories: I will usually try to build test packages for any OS that is in beta if I have time.

 ### For Fedora...